1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Yes, if the brand wants a more technical look and only needs small-item storage.

-A zippered chest pocket can add a useful design detail.
 But it must be checked carefully against logo placement.
 If the pocket competes with left chest embroidery, the final garment may look crowded.

 Do side pockets make a quarter zip pullover bulky?